Killers shot Kamlesh, stabbed him multiple times: Autopsy

-The two alleged killers of Hindu outfit leader Kamlesh Tiwari had not only opened fire at him but repeatedly stabbed him brutally, according to the post-mortem report.
-A bullet wound, and 15 cut and stab wounds were found on the body of Tiwari during the post-mortem examination, which shows the brutality by the assailants, a senior officer said on Wednesday.
+The body of Hindu outfit leader Kamlesh Tiwari, who was killed last week, had 15 stab wounds and a bullet injury below his chin, according to a post-mortem report.
 Tiwari, 45, was shot once on his face and the bullet was found stuck below his chin.
-He also had multiple injuries on his face and neck.
-The Hindu Samaj Party leader was found dead in a pool of blood at his residence in Khurshidbag locality in Naka Hindola area of Lucknow last Friday.
-PTI ABN SMI
+He also had multiple injuries on his face and neck, according to the autopsy report.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)